UKCloud/documentation/articles/vmware/vmw-how-configure-distributed-firewall.md

 The DFW rules can be based on Layer 2 (L2) up to Layer 4 (L4).

-- L2 rules (Ethernet tab) are based on MAC address L2 protocols like ARP, RARP and LLDP
+- Layer 2 (L2) rules (Ethernet tab) are based on MAC address L2 protocols like ARP, RARP and LLDP
-- L3 rules (General tab) are based on Ip source destination
+- Layer 3 (L3) rules (General tab) are based on Ip source destination
-- L4 uses a TCP or UDP service port
+- Layer 4 (L4) uses a TCP or UDP service port

-Layer 2 (Ethernet) firewall rules are processed before Layer 3 rules.
+L2 (Ethernet) firewall rules are processed before L3 rules.
 The default firewall rule allows L2 and L3 traffic to pass through your VDCs.
-Once you have implemented all the rules, you can change this to block.
+Once you've implemented all the rules, you can change this to block.
 Rules are always read and enforced from top-to-bottom ordering like any traditional firewall.

 DFW rules can have one or more of the following entities as the source or destination: Org VDC networks, virtual machines, Org VDCs, MAC sets (L2 – Ethernet), IP sets (L3 – General) or security groups.